 Homesless/Feral Cats Medical Issues Learn about medical issues that homeless/feral cats can have.

-Feline Foster Orientation: If you have a spare room, a flexible schedule and a warm heart, please consider becoming a foster parent for HSSV!
+Feline Foster Orientation: Learn how to help homeless kittens and cats in our community!
+If you have a spare room, a flexible schedule and a warm heart, please consider becoming a foster parent for HSSV.
 In exchange for free room and board, we can promise you lots of hugs and purrs!
 Foster parents care for young kittens that aren't quite ready for adoption.

 Check for open sessions and register on our event calendar.